iamqozi/leetcode-solutions/arrays/0001-two-sum/README.md

 values; it is the same element that cannot be used twice.

 ## Help and revisit

-- Help used: Guided explanation and C++ code provided by ChatGPT.
 - Independently revisited: Not yet.
 - Next practice: Reimplement the nested-loop approach without looking at the code.